 As of the date hereof, there are no shares of Preferred Stock outstanding.
 Our board of directors, without further stockholder approval, may issue preferred stock in one or more classes or series as the board may determine from time to time.
 Each such class or series shall be distinctly designated.
 All shares of any one class or series of the preferred stock shall be alike in every particular, except that there may be different dates from which dividends thereon, if any, shall be cumulative, if made cumulative.
 The voting powers, designations, preferences, limitations, restrictions and relative rights thereof, if any, may differ from those of any and all other series outstanding at any time.
-Our board of directors has express authority to fix (by resolutions adopted prior to the issuance of any shares of each particular class or series.
+Our board of directors has express authority to fix (by resolutions adopted prior to the issuance of any shares of each particular class or series of preferred stock) the number of shares, voting powers, designations, preferences, limitations, restrictions and relative rights of each such class or series.
 The rights granted to the holders of any series of preferred stock could adversely affect the voting power of the holders of Common Stock and issuance of preferred stock may delay, defer or prevent a change in our control.